stark1tty/Nest-Wrecker/README.md

 ## Before You Run
 - **Back Up Your Files:** The script modifies your markdown files.
 Make sure to back up your files before running it.
-- **Python Environment:** Ensure you have Python installed on your system.
+- **Python Environment:** Ensure you have Python & Jupyter installed on your system.

 ## Disclaimer
 This tool was created out of personal necessity due to the intricacies of managing an extensive Obsidian Vault.
 It's shared in the hope that it may be helpful to others facing similar tag management challenges.